Glossary

 ASP

 Application Service Provider.
 A business that provides computer-based services to customers over the Internet.
-Customers can access the services, which can include Web invoicing, automatic purchasing and expense management applications, online any time.
+Customers can access the services, which can include web invoicing, automatic purchasing and expense management applications, any time.
 ASPs are often referred to as on-demand software.

 Asset